-Our planted 60 cm container pond in textured Verdigris look fibreglass finish appears in the May edition of Gardeners World Magazine in an article entitled Potted ponds.
+Our planted 60 cm container pond in textured Verdigris look fibreglass appears in Gardener's World Magazine May 2018 in an article entitled Potted ponds.

-What a delight when we first saw the results in the magazine.
+What a delight when we saw the results in the magazine.

 The Verdigris coloured bowl set beautifully against an ice blue background on a textured flooring area.
 Toned to perfection.